amphp/amphp.github.io/docs/amp/reactor-control.md

 ### `onReadable()`

-Watchers registered via `Reactor::onReadable()` trigger their callbacks in the following situations:
+Watchers registered via `Amp\onReadable()` trigger their callbacks in the following situations:

  - When data is available to read on the stream under observation
  - When the stream is at EOF (for sockets, this means the connection is broken)